 “I know that my redeemer liveth!

-and that he shall stand at the latter day upon the earth: And though after my skin worms destroy this body, yet in my flesh shall I see God: Whom I shall see for myself, and mine eyes shall behold, and not another; though my reins [as with a horse, the controls, in this context nerves, observed in a dissected body as strings connecting the brain to every part of the body] be consumed within me [ashes to ashes, dust to dust].”
+And though after my skin worms destroy this body, yet in my flesh shall I see God: Whom I shall see for myself, and mine eyes shall behold, and not another; though my reins [as with a horse, the controls, in this context nerves, observed in a dissected body as strings connecting the brain to every part of the body] be consumed within me [ashes to ashes, dust to dust].”
 (Job 19:25-27)

 Job is waxing eloquent as he elaborates on Genesis 3:15:

-- To “stand” on the earth is not simply to be here, but to be in conquest as he wrests dominion from the enemy of mankind in his role as redeemer
+- To “stand” on the earth is not simply to be here, but to be in conquest as he wrests dominion from the enemy of mankind: “them that had gotten the victory over the beast, and over his image…stand” (Revelation 15:2)

 Job’s faith in the promised destruction of the seed of the serpent by the seed of the woman proves that trusting in YHVH’s Ordained Redeemer is not a new means of salvation that came into existence when Jesus Christ died on the cross.